This page explains formatting your Writer's Games entry in Google Docs.

 Step 4: Scene Breaks

 CMS celebrates the words.
 There are no added flourishes, pictures, or symbols in a properly formatted CMS manuscript.
 Therefore, scene breaks are always designated by a single blank line.
-Adding a line of stars, hyphens, or other anything else to "help" offset or introduce a new scene is a CMS NO!
+Adding a row of stars, hyphens, or anything else to "help" offset or introduce a new scene is a CMS NO!
 When changing scenes, simply press the Enter or Return key twice, then start typing your new scene.

 Google Docs has already saved your document.
 Your formatting is ready to go!